zxc916684603/ecs/intl.en-US/Best Practices/DevOps for small and medium web apps/HTTPS configuration.md

 </html>
 ```

-Let’s do the same with the production environment:
+Let's do the same with the production environment:

 1. In your GitLab tab, select **Merge Requests** from the left-side navigation pane.
 2. Click **New merge request**.